gergo85/oc-quick-edit/README.md

 1. __Select__ the widget from the list.

 ###Plans
-* Support default code editor.
+* Support the code editor.
-* Support different wysiwyg editors.
+* Support the Static Pages plugin.